ozkanada/IotDeviceControlAPI/README.md

 #1.
 Database

-I use mysql database.
-Database scripts is in src/main/resurces/database folder.
+Mysql database was used.
+Database script is in src/main/resurces/database folder.
 File name is eywa.sql.
 Open this file in mysql editor and than run.

 #2.Build Project

 Clone project to local repository.

 ```